Leon8M/C-Stuff/README.md

 # C-Stuff
-Here lies my journey to learning C++
+Here lies my journey to learning C and C++